Centrifugal Pump Design Software – AxSTREAM® Platform Overview

 As a fully integrated turbomachine design software platform, the AxSTREAM® platform provides users with the full array of centrifugal pump design software solutions, whatever the incompressible working fluid (water, liquid oxygen, liquid nitrogen, mixtures, organic fluids, refrigerants, CO2, etc.), across all of the crucial design stages for shrouded and unshrouded impellers, with or without splitters.

 Loss models for profile, secondary, transient and leakage losses can be selected from a few standard ones, from some corrected based on SoftInWay Inc experience or even customized as desired by the users.
+Read on for more details about each step of the design process utilizing the AxSTREAM® Platform and take a look at some of our resources below.

 The centrifugal pump Preliminary Design procedure is used to create thousands of machine flow path designs from scratch within seconds from a set of boundary conditions, geometrical parameters and constraints.